Police arrest wrong person with same name, innocent Clay County teen spends a month in jail on sexual battery charge

 There are some employers that may shy away, simply because of the gravity of the Clay County Sex Crime charge - regardless of why it was dropped.
 It all could have been avoided if police would have followed their own policies and procedures.
 Our Clay County Criminal Defense Attorney knows how difficult it can be to clear your name if you are arrested for a crime you did not commit.
 Our Clay County Felony Attorney will sit down with you to go over the evidence police have in the case and will fight to have you exonerated, either through negotiations with the state or taking the case to trial.

-If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a free consultation.
-Our Jacksonville Criminal Attorney is available 24 hours a day, 7 days a week.
+If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
+Our Clay County Felony Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.